pyTooling/pyTooling/doc/Installation.rst

 pyTooling packages.
 (This step is also needed if installing an updated local wheel file with same version number.
 PIP will not detect a new version and thus not overwrite/reinstall the updated package contents.)

-Ensure :ref:`packaging requirements <dependency-packaging>` are installed.
+Ensure :ref:`packaging requirements <DEP/packaging>` are installed.

 .. tab-set::